gmatozinho/LearningCython/README.md

-# helloworld
+# README
-repository to learning cython
+Repository to learning cython

+Contains introductory codes built in cython such as: fibonnaci, helloworld and prime number.